cheelee/django-setup-support/README.md

 project a few months after a previous one, and then having to check documentation on the process of starting a fresh project.

+## Dependencies

+* Python 3.x
+* Availability of jQuery 3.4.0 (may require network connection at setup time)
+* Availability of Bootstrap 4 (may require network connection at setup time)

 ## Features

 Running setup.sh with a project name, and an app name (optional but a common use-case) will: